cloudmesh-community/book/chapters/doc/report-book-2.md

 include the writing of a document.
 There are multiple ways this is done these days and depends on the system you chose.

-In MSWord you can use onedrive, while for LaTeX you can use sharelatex and overleaf.
+In MSWord you can use onedrive, while for LaTeX you can use overleaf.
 However, in many cases the use of github is possible as the same groups that develop the code are also familiar with github.
 Thus we provide you here also with the introduction on how to write a document in github while group members can contribute.